edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A trade country sub-division that is subordinate to this trade country, such as a state, a county, a canton, a province.<br/>A subordinate country sub-division within this trade country sub-division.<br/>
+Comments: <br/>A subordinate country sub-division within this trade country sub-division.<br/>A trade country sub-division that is subordinate to this trade country, such as a state, a county, a canton, a province.<br/>

 Domains: